 using a medium sized cookie dough scoop (or spoon) drop spoonfuls of dough onto cookie sheets and slightly flatten out into the shape you want your cookie. (these cookies do not spread out much as they bake.)

-bake for about 12 minutes (or until lightly browned). remove from oven and allow cookies to cool on the cookie sheet for at least 3-5 minutes longer before transferring to a wire rack.recipe inspired by sally @ sally’s baking addiction… her blog is totally awesome and extremely dangerous at the same time! :)
+bake for about 12 minutes (or until lightly browned). remove from oven and allow cookies to cool on the cookie sheet for at least 3-5 minutes longer before transferring to a wire rack.sally @ sally’s baking addiction… her blog is totally awesome and extremely dangerous at the same time! :)